StackVista/stackstate-docs/configure/health/debug-health-sync.md

 # Debug health synchronization

 ## Overview
-StackState health synchronization provides a series of error messages via the [StackState CLI](/setup/installation/cli-install.md) in order to debug and fix issues that might be preventing health data to be correctly ingested and displayed on StackState.
+The [StackState CLI](/setup/installation/cli-install.md) can be used to debug a health synchronization and fix issues that might prevent health data from being correctly ingested and displayed in StackState.
+This page describes the general troubleshooting steps to take when debugging a health synchronization, as well as the CLI commands used, and a description of the error messages returned.

 ## General troubleshooting steps